API-Troubles/my-website/nest-management-bot/DOCS.md

 ## Websocket Docs
 ### Message Syntax
+The websocket uses a very basic structure made of JSON.
 All messages have a status, along with a message or payload.
 Usually messages aren't read by the code, but often used to hide funny easter eggs and to transmit certain messages for the user to see.
 ```json
 {
   "status": "info",